-- Occupational therapists are essential in enabling children and young people with Long Covid to manage and recover from it's physical, cognitive, psychological and social impacts. - Occupational therapy helps people to take part in the activities, roles and routines that are important to them at home, in education and during their leisure time. - Occupation-focused approaches help people to self-manage common symptoms and consequences of Long Covid such as fatigue, cognitive issues, anxiety and depression.
+- Occupational therapists are essential in enabling children and young people with Long Covid to manage and recover from it's physical, cognitive, psychological and social impacts. - Occupational therapy helps people to take part in the activities, roles and routines that are important to them - at home, in education and during their leisure time. - Occupation-focused approaches help people to self-manage common symptoms and consequences of Long Covid such as fatigue, cognitive issues, anxiety and depression.
 These approaches can also help support rehabilitation, where appropriate.

-$^1\text{National Institute}$ for Health and Care Excellence (NICE) 2020 $^2\text{World}$ Health Organisation (WHO) 2021
+$^{^1}$ National Institute for Health and Care Excellence (NICE) 2020 2 World Health Organisation (WHO) 2021

-Long Covid and children and young people - A guide for occupational therapists

-- Occupational therapists should access, use and contribute to the evidence-base on Long Covid, to find and apply the intervention approaches that are most effective. - Occupational therapists should collect, use and share a range of data, to show the impact of occupational therapy and as part of quality improvement.
+- Oc habit able children and young people affected by Long Covid to access ed in.
+The decide in rmation and training for teachers, recommend reasonable access tate a phased return to school where appropriate. - balanal her pists should proactively make sure their services are available to everyone, and his their applicable meet the diverse needs of all children and young people and families. - Occupational therapists should access, use and contribute to the evidence-base on Long Covid, to find and apply the intervention approaches that are most effective. - Occupational therapists should collect, use and share a range of data, to show the impact of occupational therapy and as part of quality improvement.